Blue dwarf (red-dwarf stage)

-A blue dwarf is a predicted class of star that develops from a red dwarf after it has exhausted much of its hydrogen fuel supply.
-Because red dwarfs fuse their hydrogen slowly and are fully convective (allowing their entire hydrogen supply to be fused, instead of merely that in the core), they are predicted to have lifespans of trillions of years; the Universe is currently not old enough for any blue dwarfs to have formed yet; their future existence is predicted based on theoretical models.
+A blue dwarf is a hypothetical class of star that develops from a red dwarf after it has exhausted much of its hydrogen fuel supply.
+Because red dwarfs fuse their hydrogen slowly and are fully convective (allowing their entire hydrogen supply to be fused, instead of merely that in the core), they are predicted to have lifespans of trillions of years; the Universe is currently not old enough for any blue dwarfs to have formed yet.
+Their future existence is predicted based on theoretical models.

 Hypothetical scenario

-Stars increase in luminosity as they age, and a more luminous star needs to radiate energy more quickly to maintain equilibrium.
-Stars larger than red dwarfs do this by increasing their size and becoming red giants with larger surface areas.
-Rather than expanding, however, red dwarfs with less than 0.25 solar masses are predicted to increase their radiative rate by increasing their surface temperatures and becoming "bluer".
-This is because the surface layers of red dwarfs do not become significantly more opaque with increasing temperature.